encoredev/examples/README.md

 This repo contains two types of templates:

-- **Starters:** Runnable Encore applications for others to use as is, or take inspiration from.
+- **Starters:** Runnable Encore applications to use as they are or to take inspiration from.
-- **Bits:** Re-usable code samples to solve common development patterns or integrate Encore applications with third-party APIs and services.
+- **Bits:** Small re-usable parts solving common development patterns or integrating Encore applications with third-party APIs and services.

-### Prerequisite: Installing Encore
+## Prerequisite: Install Encore

 If this is the first time you're using Encore, you first need to install the CLI that runs the local development environment.
 Use the appropriate command for your system: